osilander/bacterial-genomics-intro/ngs-qc/index.rst

 .. attention::

    We do not need long-read data for the evolved bacteria, as well not be making an assembly.
-Thus, you will only need to filter the ;ong-read data for the ancestor.
+Thus, you will only need to filter the long-read data for the ancestor.

 Viewing the results